cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 << Add table of training data steps? >>

 The ``domains`` directory contains the training data for intent classification and entity recognition.
 The ``entities`` directory contains the data for entity resolution.
 Both directories are at root level in the blueprint folder.

+.. admonition:: Exercise

+   - Study the best practices around training data generation and annotation for conversational apps in :doc:`Step 6 <../quickstart/06_generate_representative_training_data>` of the Step-By-Step Guide.
+Following those principles, create additional labeled data for all the intents in this blueprint.
+Read more about :doc:`NLP model evaluation and error analysis <../userguide/nlp>` in the User Guide.
+Then apply what you have learned in evaluating your app, using your newly-created labeled data as held-out validation data.

+   - Complete the following exercise if you are extending the blueprint to build your own video discovery app.
+For app-agnostic, generic intents like ``greet``, ``exit``, and ``help``, start by simply reusing the blueprint data to train NLP models for your video discovery app.
+For ``show_content`` and any other app-specific intents, gather new training data tailored to the relevant entities (title, cast, genre, etc.).
+Apply the approach you learned in :doc:`Step 6 <../quickstart/06_generate_representative_training_data>`.

 7. Training the NLP Classifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^